fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 ### An aside about pausable computations

 Is it possible to pause an Observable?
+To answer this question, we must think about what an Observable is.
 [Recall](/posts/2018/06/02/changing-state-over-time-without-mutation/#a-new-kind-of-function)
-that Observables and Generators are both functions that produce one or more values.
+that Observables, like Generators, are both functions that produce one or more values.

 A Generator is easily paused.
 In fact, the execution of a Generator is suspended each time a value is produced.
 Execution resumes only when the caller asks for the next value.

-But an Observable behaves differently.
+An Observable behaves differently.
-While consumers pull values from Generators, Observables push values out to consumers.
+While consumers _pull_ values from Generators, Observables _push_ values out to consumers.
 This means that the consumer does not determine when the value is produced.
-Thus, the consumer cannot suspend execution of the Observable.
+Thus the consumer cannot suspend execution of the Observable.

-Pausing an Observable cannot mean pausing its execution.
-This would be a problem if we required the pausable timer to maintain a continuous execution context.
+This is only problematic if we require the pausable timer to maintain a continuous execution context.
-Continuous context is required when a paused computation needs to resume from its last state.
+Continuous context is required when a paused computation should resume from its last state.

-For example, a pausable function that counts infinitely up from one should preserve its execution context:
+For example, a pausable function that counts infinitely up from one must preserve its execution context.

 ```
 1 2 3 pause 4 5 6 pause 7 8 9 pause 10 11 12
 ```

-If the context is not preserved, then pausing the function will reset the count:
+If the context is not preserved, then pausing the function will reset the count.

 ```
 1 2 3 pause 1 2 3 pause 1 2 3 pause 1 2 3
 ```

 But our timer (and polling) is stateless.
-No context preservation is required to produce a tick every ten seconds.
+No context preservation is required to produce a tick every second.
 This means that we don't need a truly pausable timer.
 Instead, we can create a new timer when we need one and dispose of it when we don't.